Minres/SystemC-Components/README.md

 Build instructions
 ==================

 The repo is cmake based and uses conan.
-Make sure that you have at least cmake 3.16 and conan installed.
+Make sure that you have at least cmake 3.16 and conan version 1.59.0 installed.
+There known issues with conan 2.x.
+Other combinations may work, but are not tested.

 The suggested build steps are: